tnscorcoran/nodejs-websocket-3scale/README.md

 ### Push to a public registry like Dockerhub
 Do the following
- - It you don't have one, create a free account on a public registry like DockerHub.
+ - If you don't have one, create a free account on a public registry like DockerHub.
  - If necessary install a Docker client (or podman) on your laptop.
  - Start the Docker client on your laptop
  - Now login to Dockerhub - with your credentials